Terms And Conditions

 – Carpet Removal Sydney, its subsidiaries, affiliates, licensors, service providers, content providers, employees, agents, officers, and directors will not be liable for any incidental, direct, indirect, punitive, actual, consequential, special, exemplary, or other damages, including loss of revenue or income, pain, and suffering, emotional distress, or similar damages, even if Carpet Removal Sydney has been advised of the possibility of such damages.
 In no event will the collective liability of Carpet Removal Sydney and its subsidiaries, affiliates, licensors, service providers, content providers, employees, agents, officers, and directors to any party (regardless of the form of action, whether in contract, tort, or otherwise) exceed the amount you have paid directly to Carpet Removal Sydney for the applicable content or service out of which liability arose.

-– While every effort has been made to ensure the accuracy and appropriateness of the information on this website, neither Carpet Removal Sydney nor any of its officers, employees, or agents accept any responsibility or liability for any loss occasioned by a person relying on the information or statements contained on it.
+– While every effort has been made to ensure the accuracy and appropriateness of the information on this website, neither Carpet Removal Sydney nor any of its officers, employees, or agents accepts any responsibility or liability for any loss occasioned by a person relying on the information or statements contained on it.

 Termination or restriction of access